MicheleSantoni/Complex-Network/README.md

-# **Complex System Analysis Report**
+# **Complex Network Analysis**

-This repository contains the notebook **`Complex_System_Report.ipynb`**, which documents the analysis, modelling, and visualization of a complex system using computational methods.
+This repository contains the notebook **`Complex_Network.ipynb`**, which documents the analysis, modelling, and visualization of a complex system using computational methods.
 The notebook provides a structured workflow for data processing, exploratory analysis, modeling techniques, and interpretation of results.

 ---